animatlabs/animatlabs.github.io/_drafts/2027-02-01-efcore-10-new-features.md

 AUTHENTIC OPENER EXAMPLE:
 "After upgrading to EF Core 8 at [domain], I discovered that 3 new features solved problems I'd been working around for months.
-Here's what actually matters."
+These are the ones that actually matter."

 Include:
 - A real scenario from your work (Autodesk, virtual construction, etc.)